MicrosoftDocs/win32/desktop-src/xaudio2/how-to--initialize-xaudio2.md

 ---
-Description: 'XAudio2 is initialized for audio playback by creating an instance of the XAudio2 engine, and creating a mastering voice.' ms.assetid: '4db2e7fc-0a87-0344-a07c-3abf2b21af32'
+Description: XAudio2 is initialized for audio playback by creating an instance of the XAudio2 engine, and creating a mastering voice. ms.assetid: 4db2e7fc-0a87-0344-a07c-3abf2b21af32
-title: 'How to: Initialize XAudio2'
+title: How to Initialize XAudio2 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to: Initialize XAudio2